-This is the most important movie to watch before visiting Disneyland Paris and if you only have time for one film this would definitely be the one I would go for.
-While other parks are based on different films, Disneyland Paris’s main attraction is Sleeping Beauty’s castle.
+This is the most important of all the movies to watch before going to Disneyland Paris and if you only have time for one film this would definitely be the one I would go for.
+While some of the other parks are based on different films, Disneyland Paris’s main attraction is Sleeping Beauty’s castle.
 As well as the outside of the castle being designed based on the castle in the film, if you go inside and upstairs, stained glass windows depict the story of Sleeping Beauty and in a cave beneath you will find one of the main villains, the dragon.

 Princess Aurora can be found for scheduled meet and greets at Princess Pavilion on some days as well as being one of the characters regularly attending the Princess lunch at Auberge De Cendrillon.
 Depending on when you go, Princess Aurora and Prince Phillip can also be seen in various shows and parades the most notable being the current daily parade, Stars on Parade which features a huge fire breathing dragon float.